-We have covered hardanger instructions for kloster blocks, needleweaving and dove's eyes in the previous pages of this hardanger course.
+We have covered Hardanger instructions for Kloster blocks, needleweaving and dove's eyes in the previous pages of this Hardanger course.

-Now its time to introduce four-sided stitch and a spiders web filling.
+Now it's time to introduce four-sided stitch and a spider's web filling.

-Please respect my copyright on this chart and print a copy for yourself but do not sell it on to anyone else.
+Please respect my copyright on this chart and print a copy for yourself, but do not give it away or sell it on to anyone else.

 Start by finding the centre of your fabric by folding it in half both ways.
-From that centre point count up 16 threads and left 4 threads.
+From that centre point, count up 16 threads and left 4 threads.
 This is point 1 on your chart (the one which is above the big letter C) and where we are going to start.

 Thread a longish piece of the thicker perle 5 into your needle.
 You can use an away waste knot to secure the end.

 Bring the needle up at point 1 and take it back down over 4 fabric threads at point two above.
 Bring it back up at point 3 (next to 1) and this time make the stitch slightly longer, over 5 fabric threads.

 Continue in the same manner, making the next three stitches.
 Then start reducing the length of each stitch again to complete the shaped Kloster block.

 To begin the second block, bring the needle back up in the same hole you used at the bottom of the last stitch.
 I have numbered this 1 again on the diagram (above the big letter A).
 This avoids creating a stitch that lies diagonally across the back of the work.

 Stitch the second block as before, making sure you carry the thread behind the block on the back.
 If you only take a tiny stitch from one top point to the next your work will not hold together once you cut.